Organic food vs. Male fertility

 Useful tips

-Sperm quality, which is usually expressed in terms of adequate sperm count, proper motility (or the fact that sperm are not lazy and are highly motivated to win the battle to fertilise the egg) and healthy morphology (i.e. sperm are real lookers) has declined by 50 – 60 % over the last 40 years, which is alarming to say the least.
-Healthy lifestyle and environment seem to play a very significant role in this decline.
-However, these are very broad terms, so let’s look at some specific tips on how male fertility can be affected.
+Sperm quality, which is usually expressed in terms of adequate sperm count, proper motility (or the fact that sperm are not lazy and are often motivated to win the battle to fertilise the egg) and healthy morphology (i.e. sperm are real lookers) has declined by 50 – 60% over the last 40 years, which is alarming to say the least.
+Healthy lifestyle and environment seem to play a significant role in the decline.
+However, these are very broad terms.
+Let’s look together at specific tips on how male fertility can be influenced.

 The environment

-It is no news that the environment we live in is no longer pristine nature, but is increasingly contaminated by various chemicals that are difficult to degrade.
-These are known professionally as persistent pollutants — substances which, although they may not have been used for decades because of their known side effects, are still present in nature.
+It is not news that the environment we live in is no longer pristine nature, but is increasingly contaminated by various chemicals that are difficult to break down.
+These are known professionally as persistent pollutants — substances that have not been used for decades because of their negative side effects, but are still present in nature.
 Many of them act as so-called endocrine disruptors (let’s just say you’ll definitely be pulling out the glossary at home!).
-This means that these substances somehow affect the hormonal system of humans or other animals.
-Thus, by their structure similar to the original hormone, they can amplify or completely block the effect of natural hormones.
-Examples are various pesticides, paints and substances used in the manufacture of plastics.
+These are substances that affect the hormonal system of humans or other animals.
+Their structure is similar to the original hormone, so they can amplify or block the effect of natural hormones.
+Examples are various pesticides, paints or substances used in the manufacture of plastics.
 But even if you live in the Boubin forest, you can’t avoid them altogether.
 It is probably one of the main causes of declining male fertility.

 So are organic foods an option?

-Organic food often gives us the impression that it is something very healthy and that conventional food is basically toxins served on a silver platter.
-And especially in conjunction with better fertility, organic food is appearing more and more often.
+Food from organic farming often gives us the impression that it is something very healthy and that conventional food is basically toxins served on a silver platter.
+Especially in connection with improved fertility, organic food is increasingly being mentioned.

-As far as the above-mentioned hormone disruptors are concerned, they are also unavoidable when eating organic food.
-Everything has a side and a side.
-Although organic foods contain significantly less pesticide and fertiliser residues, some studies suggest that some organic foods are even higher in PCBs or dioxins (which are the hormone naughty ones) than conventional foods.
-This is because, for example, cows are happy to run around in large spaces, live longer, don’t eat artificial feeds, and thus have the opportunity to suck up a bit more toxic substances from the environment.
+As far as the aforementioned hormone disruptors are concerned, even these are unavoidable when eating organic food.
+But there is a flip side to everything.
+Although organic foods contain significantly less pesticide and fertiliser residues, some studies suggest that selected organic foods have even higher levels of PCBs or dioxins (,which are the hormone disruptors,) than conventional foods.
+This is because, for example, the cows are happy to run around in a large space, live longer, don’t eat artificial feed, and thus have the opportunity to take in slightly more toxic substances from the environment.

-If we look at organic food directly in relation to fertility, studies show that eating organic food can improve sperm quality, ensure a better IVF outcome, and at the same time, participants in the studies showed smoother pregnancy progression and fewer antenatal complications.
-However, the study authors themselves point out that these results may be biased and the credit cannot be attributed solely to the consumption of organic food.
-In fact, it is thought that people consuming predominantly organic food are much more likely to be concerned about what passes through their digestive tract and live healthier lives in general.
+If we look at organic food directly in relation to fertility, studies show that eating organic food can improve sperm quality, ensure better IVF, while study participants reported smoother pregnancies and fewer antenatal complications.
+However, the authors of the study themselves point out that these results may be biased and the credit cannot be attributed solely to the consumption of organic food.
+Indeed, it is thought that people who consume predominantly organic food are much more likely to be concerned about what passes through their digestive tract and live healthier lives in general.

 So, in summary, what can we take from this?
 You certainly can’t go wrong with organic food, but you also can’t assume that pouring organic beer all morning and night will make your sperm cheer.
 It’s always about the context of the whole diet.